List of Jessica Jones characters: Jessica Jones

 Series costume designer Stephanie Maslansky was assisted on the first episode by Jenn Rogien, who crafted Jessica Jones' leather jacket, faded jeans, and boots costume.
 On Jessica's costume, Maslansky said she "considers her clothing to be an armor and a shield and something that helps her maintain a distance from other people and privacy.
 It keeps her from having to deal with the rest of humanity in a certain sort of way."
 At least 10 versions of Jessica's jacket were made, which started as an Acne Studios leather motorcycle jacket that had any "bells and whistles and any additional superfluous design details" removed, while 20 pairs of jeans were used, with both being aged and distressed.

 Ritter described the character by saying that "she goes about things in a very odd way, she's very rough around the edges, and dry and sarcastic and a total asshole sometimes.
 But I think at her core she's a good person."
 Comparing the character to Matt Murdock in Marvel's Daredevil, Rosenberg said, "They're very different kinds of characters.
 Jessica is about paying rent and getting the next client.
 She's dealing with a fairly dark past.
 She's trying to get through the day.
 She's not really trying to save the city.
 She's trying to save her apartment.
 At her core, she does share something with Matt Murdock, and he's a little more aware of it, that she wants to do something good.
 She wants to contribute to the world.
 But, there are a lot of personality issues for her that can get in the way. ...
 Matt Murdock has been studying martial arts.
 He has extraordinary fighting skills.
 Jessica Jones is a brawler.
 She gets drunk, she gets pissed off and boom, you're down.
 She doesn't wear a costume.
 She doesn't have a mask.
 She's just who she is.
 She's an extremely blunt, direct person, and that applies to the action, as well."

 Ritter was nominated for the 6th Critics' Choice Television Awards' Best Actress in a Drama Series for her role as Jones.

+Ritter reprised the role in the second and third seasons of the Marvel Studios Disney+ series Daredevil: Born Again (2026–27).